 Hot foods can be very beneficial if used in moderation and with the correct constitution, though too much hot foods can cause things like skin eruptions and redness especially to those already prone to a hot nature.

 -Black pepper, chili pepper, cinnamon, ginger(dried), mustard seed

 Food for thought

--Food that grow underground such as root vegetable tend to be more yin in nature.
+Food that grows underground such as root vegetable tend to be more yin in nature.

--Soft wet foods are more yin, while hard dry foods are more yang.
-(Dried Ginger is warmer than fresh ginger, both warming and yang in nature though)
+Soft wet foods are more yin, while hard dry foods are more yang.
+(Dried Ginger is warmer than fresh ginger, yet both are warming and yang in nature)